Subgenre of Card Games

 that focuses on deck construction.
 While similar to the Collectible Card Game

-(CCG) in many respects, there is a major key difference: The deck construction happens during the game, not before.
+(CCG), there is a key difference: The deck construction happens during the game, not before.

-Like CCGs, players in deckbuilders have their own personal decks.
-Unlike CCGs, the decks start off with the same types of cards.
-In general these are low resource or weak victory/offense cards.
+Like CCGs players in deckbuilders have their own personal decks.
+Unlike CCGs, these starting decks begin with the same low resource or weak victory/offense cards.
 To win, the player must use these limited resources to purchase more powerful cards from a common pool.
 The players don't get to play purchased cards right away - they're sent back to the discard pile and eventually reshuffled into the new deck.

-The challenge in Deckbuilding is often figuring out how to design the deck to maximize their capabilities.
+The challenge in Deckbuilding is figuring out how to design the deck to maximum effect.
 Since the cards are shuffled and no hand is kept, gameplay heavily depends on how the deck is built.
 Players have to consider the types of cards they need, their abilities, how many cards they have, and what to keep.
 They need to clean out clutter, get cards to expand their actions, and to figure out which cards work great with each other.
 The ideal draw should be able to combine into a winning hand.

 Deckbuilding Games include:

 - Dominion: Launched the genre back in 2008.
 The first deckbuilding game, it was influential and spawned many expansions and imitators.
 The players are feudal lords trying to build up their estate to win victory points.